 • Bicycling: Bicycling is allowed on paved roadways only.
 Please be cautious as vehicles share the roadways.

-• Smoking: For the safety of the fragile ecosystem and the comfort of visitors, smoking is not allowed on the Bayside Trail, near the tidepool area, or in park buildings.
+• Smoking: For the safety of the fragile ecosystem and the comfort of visitors, smoking is not allowed anywhere in the park.

 • Skate Boards and Roller Blades: For the safety of fellow visitors, skate boards, roller blades, and skates are prohibited on all surfaces.

 • Swimming, Surfing, and Diving: Swimming, surfing and diving are prohibited within park boundaries (the park boundary extends 300 yards from the shore).
 This is for your safety and to protect the intertidal ecosystem.

 • Watch Your Step!
 Stay Back!
 Cliff areas in the park are very unstable.
 Stay back from cliff edges.